The aim is to add to what is known about the potential of personalized screening based on prior screening outcomes.

 Study 1: Estimate the risk of developing invasive breast cancer among Norwegian women with prior benign breast disease or a premalignant lesion, for different types of lesions and compared to women who are screened negative.

 Study 2: Identify epidemiological risk factors of progression to invasive breast cancer among women with prior benign breast disease or premalignant lesion.
 In progress.

 Study 3: Identify mammographic features on initial screening mammograms showing DCIS which predict an increased [or decreased] risk of progression to invasive breast cancer.
-In progress.
+Published: Patterns of aggressiveness: risk of progression to invasive breast cancer by mammographic features of calcifications in screen-detected ductal carcinoma in situ.
+Lilleborge M. et al, Acta Radiolol 2021, Apr 22.

 The project is carried out by Marie Lilleborge (PhD) and section for breast cancer screeening at the Cancer Registry of Norway.

-Mentors and supervisors of this project are Solveig Hofvind, head of the Mammography section at the Cancer Registry of Norway and Professor of radiography at Oslo Metropolitan University, and Giske Ursin, Director of the Cancer Registry of Norway.
+Mentors and supervisors of this project are Solveig Hofvind, head of section for breast cancer screening in the Cancer Registry of Norway and Professor of radiography at Oslo Metropolitan University, and Giske Ursin, Director of the Cancer Registry of Norway.

 External collaborators include: